 WHAT IS SIRVA?

 SIRVA stands for “Shoulder Injury Related to Vaccine Administration.”
 It can happen when a vaccine is injected into the shoulder too high or too deep and can cause several types of injuries.
-SIRVA can also occur when a vaccine is properly administered.
-SIRVA can lead to intense, prolonged pain, limited range of motion, and shoulder-related injuries such as Adhesive Capsulitis or Frozen Shoulder Syndrome.
+However, SIRVA can also occur when a vaccine is properly administered as well.
+This injury can, in turn, lead to intense, prolonged pain, limited range of motion, and shoulder-related injuries such as Adhesive Capsulitis or Frozen Shoulder Syndrome.

 SIRVA can be caused by an injury to the musculoskeletal structures of the shoulders (for example tendons, ligaments, bursa) during the injection of a vaccine.
 It can also be caused by the body’s immune system reacting adversely to one or more components of the vaccine.

-The seasonal flu shot, among other vaccinations, is the most common causes of SIRVA because the vaccine is given annually to millions of people in the deltoid muscle of the arm.
-It’s important to note that while the risk of a SIRVA injury exists, it is rare.
+The seasonal flu shot, among other vaccinations, is the most common cause of SIRVA because the vaccine is given annually to millions of people in the deltoid muscle of the arm.
+It’s important to note that although the risk of a SIRVA injury always exists, it is rare.

 If your responses show that you do not meet our Law Firm’s criteria, you should still speak with other vaccine injury attorneys as they may accept your case.

 If your questionnaire results indicate that you may have a vaccine injury case that we can assist you with, there are specific records that our attorneys will need.
 Use the checklist below as a guide.
 Once you have this information, please contact us at 888.952.5242 or use the online form below.
-Your medical providers are required to give you a copy of these medical records if you request them.
+Please remember that your medical providers are required to give you a copy of these medical records if you request them.

 Please provide us with the following documents: